Have you heard of gardening with straw bales? I’ll share with you why I’m trying it, and how to set it up in your garden.

 How do I set up the straw bales?

-You want to make sure the strings on the bale are on the sides of the garden.
+You want to make sure the strings that are on the top of the bale are facing the sides of the garden.
 So it’ll appear that the bales are sideways.

-As you can see we have water available on each row.
+As you can see we have water available in each row.
 We’ll be running our hose along the top of all of the bales.

 When should I start my straw bale garden?

 Counting backward will help you decide when you should start your straw bale garden.
 I know in Colorado we cannot plant until mid-late May at the earliest as sometimes we get late snow.
 From there you’ll count backward as you’ll need to condition your bales to get them ready for planting.
-It takes approximately 12 days to condition.
-Before that you’ll need to get your bales, set them up, figure out what watering system you’ll be using, set it all up, and get the supplies you’ll need for conditioning.
+It takes approximately 12 days to condition the bales.
+Prior to that, it’s a good idea to get everything you will need and come up with a plan.
+You will need to get your bales, set them up, figure out what watering system you’ll be using, set it all up, and get the supplies you’ll need for conditioning.

 We bought inexpensive lawn fertilizer and we needed to make sure that it had 20% nitrogen, and was not a slow-release type.
 We also bought a fertilizer with 10-10-10 which is nitrogen, phosphorous, and potassium.
-Make sure both don’t have any week killer herbicide or crab grass killer in it.
+Make sure neither has weed killer, herbicide, or crabgrass killer in it.

 We have everything we need to get started.
-We’ll start conditioning the bales in May, and you’ll see our next post about conditioning and what we plant in our garden next.
+We’ll start conditioning the bales in May.
+Next we will post about the conditioning process and what we plant in our garden.

 Gardening with Straw Bales Set Up video